 - Intentionally causing a disability

 Again, insurance companies take a wide-approach when it comes to denying claims over exclusions.
-Consulting a disability for any of the above lmitations will be in your best interest when filing a long-term disability claim.
+Consulting a disability lawyer for any of the above limitations will be in your best interest when filing a long-term disability claim.